-A Beholder is one of the most recognisable creatures in the world of D&D. You can find dragons just about anywhere, and plenty of other fantasy worlds have adopted their own version of creatures like mimics – but the Beholder remains unique and synonymous with Dungeons and Dragons.
+You can find DnD dragons just about anywhere, and plenty of other fantasy worlds have adopted their own version of other DnD staples, such as the Mimic 5e monster – but the Beholder remains unique and synonymous with Dungeons and Dragons.
 The DnD Beholder is an icon, and that means there’s plenty of reason to learn more about them.

 Despite having decades of D&D history to comb through, this is a DnD Beholder 5e guide specifically.
-That means we’re going to focus on the most up-to-date stats and facts available for this particular monster.
-So, if you’re looking to add a new Big Bad Evil to your next DnD 5e campaigns, this is a great place to start looking.
+That means we’re going to focus on the most up-to-date stats and facts available for this particular DnD monster.
+So, if you’re looking to add a new Big Bad Evil to your next DnD campaign, this is a great place to start looking.

 What is a Beholder 5e?

 A Beholder is an aberration that typically originates in the Underdark of the Forgotten Realms DnD setting.
 They have round bodies with ten eyestalks protruding from the top, plus one large, central eye and a mouth stuffed with teeth.
 These creatures have no arms or legs, so they get around by flying.
 Picturing a fairly horrible floating head?
 That’s your Beholder.